Adicitus/ps-build-module/README.md

 ## Installation

-This module can be installed from PSGallery, where it is called 'PSB>uildModule':
+This module can be installed from PSGallery, where it is called 'PSBuildModule':

 `Install-Module PSBuildModule`